 The exhibition certainly presents fantastic work, but it doesn’t feel as though it’s really there to be absorbed: the entirety of it seems akin to a snapshot as opposed to a presentation of work.
 Despite that, it’s most certainly worth slipping up the steps and taking a moment to appreciate the momentary impact of the collection as a whole.

-Hans Coper, Ruth Duckworth & Lucie Rie is at Erskine, Hall & Coe until 3rd October 2013, for further information visit here.
+Hans Coper, Ruth Duckworth & Lucie Rie is at Erskine, Hall & Coe until 3rd October 2013.
+For further information visit the gallery’s website here.